stakekit/api-recipes/README.md

 ## Recipes

-To test a staking integration, make sure you have enough of the deposit token + and sufficient gas in your wallet to cover gas fees.
+To test a staking integration, make sure you have enough funds of the deposit token + and sufficient gas in your wallet to cover gas fees.

 ```
 > ts-node recipes/ethers.ts